mstksg/inCode/copy/entries/five-point-haskell-2.md

 To me, the fact that making code more polymorphic and giving up information is valuable not just for abstraction, but for taking advantage of universal properties, was a surprising one.
-But ever since starting writing Haskell, it's a fact that I take advantage of every day.
-So, next time you see the opportunity, try thinking about what that `forall` can do for you?
+But ever since I started writing Haskell, it's a fact that I take advantage of every day.
+So, next time you see the opportunity, try thinking about what that `forall` can do for you.

 ### The Next Step